DevOluwapelumi/Node-Class/README.md

 Custom Object: It might be a part of the language's standard library or a core feature that allows developers to create custom objects or data types with specific properties and methods.
 Event Handling: In some languages, a "NODE" class could be used for event handling and to construct event-driven architectures, where each node represents a specific event or event handler.
 Abstract Base Class: It could serve as an abstract base class for other classes in the language, providing common properties and methods that subclasses can inherit and extend.

+Key Features of the NODE Class:
+The "NODE" class could include a set of features that make it versatile and useful in different scenarios.
+These features might include: